anuu-2626/Hangman-Game-Project/README.md

 Description -
 Hangman is a classic word-guessing game typically played between two people, where one player thinks of a word and the other player tries to guess it by suggesting letters one at a time.
 The game is usually played with pencil and paper, but it can also be implemented as a computer program.

+Features -
+1.Word Bank: Include a predefined list of words from which the game randomly selects a word for the player to guess.
+2.Guessing Mechanism: Allow the player to guess letters one by one.
+3.Display Placeholder for Letters: Show the player how many letters are in the word and display underscores or dashes for each letter that has not been guessed yet.
+4.Incorrect Guesses Counter: Keep track of the number of incorrect guesses the player makes.
+5.Visual Representation of Hangman: Draw a hangman figure that gradually appears as the player makes incorrect guesses.
+6.Letter Validation: Check if the input from the player is a valid letter.
+7.Feedback on Guesses: Provide feedback to the player on whether their guess is correct or incorrect.
+8.Display Guessed Letters: Show the player the letters they have already guessed.
+9.Win/Loss Conditions: Implement conditions for winning and losing the game.
+For example, winning when the player guesses all the letters correctly and losing when the hangman figure is complete.
+10.Play Again Option: Offer the player the option to play again once the game is over.

 Here's how the game typically works:

 1. Setup: One player (the "chooser") selects a secret word and keeps it hidden from the other player (the "guesser").
 The secret word is typically chosen from a predetermined list or generated randomly.